 Imagine you go to a wedding party & start judging all based on looks, clothes, fashion sense, etc. Thus you are analyzing people around you based on various criteria right.
 Similarly, you can develop a futuristic opinion about the company’s performance by looking into its financial figures.
 Analysis of any Financial statement comprises of studying their balance sheet, P&L & Cash Flow statements to know the firm’s overall financial performance & determine its futuristic proposition.
 Let us discuss what parameters can help you with a quick financial analysis.
 Analysis of any Financial statement comprises of most common tools Historical trend analysis, financial Statement analysis & Ratio Analysis.

-Ability to earn an income consistently.
-Sustain growth in both short-term and long-term.
-Also Applying its assets effectively and profitably (Profit & Loss/Income Statement).
+Income should be more than the total cost incurred.
+The ability to earn an income consistently is important.
+Sustained growth in both short-term and long-term matters.
+Also Applying the assets effectively and profitably (Profit & Loss/Income Statement).

-Ability to pay its obligation to creditors and other third parties in the long-term (Balance Sheet).
+Pay what is due on time.
+The ability to pay the obligation to creditors and other third parties in the long-term (Balance Sheet).

 Comparisons within the industry